The threshold dose for a food allergen is the lowest amount that can trigger an allergic reaction if eaten.

 Under UK law, products labelled ‘gluten-free’ must contain no more than 20 parts per million of gluten (equivalent to between one and two tablespoonfuls in a tonne of food).
 The description ‘gluten-free’ is based on the principle that this level will be safe for people with coeliac disease.

-Individuals with wheat allergy should be aware that the term ‘gluten-free’ may not be relevant to them because they may react to a product with less than 20 parts per million of gluten if a reasonable portion is eaten, or they may react to other wheat proteins.
-You may like to read our fact sheet on wheat allergy here.
+Individuals with wheat allergy should be aware that the term ‘gluten-free’ may not be relevant to them because they may react to a product with less than 20 parts per million of gluten if a reasonable portion is eaten, or they may react to other wheat proteins

 In our experience, the most severe allergic reactions are normally caused, not by extremely small amounts of allergen, but by significant quantities of allergen, added intentionally as an ingredient to the food.
 In such cases, there is usually a major error made somewhere along the way, either by the person supplying the food or the person eating it.